iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 **Procedure**

-1. Download the corresponding [IOMesh Offline Installation Package](../appendices/downloads) on each worker node and the master node, based on your CPU architecture.
+1. Download the [IOMesh Offline Installation Package](../appendices/downloads) on each worker node and the master node, based on your CPU architecture.

 2. Unpack the installation package on each worker node and the master node.
 Make sure to replace `<VERSION>` with `v1.0.0` and  `<ARCH>` based on your CPU architecture.
    - Hygon x86_64: `hygon-amd64`